woman holding photo of hypertrophic scar

 Hypertrophic scar treatment

-There are a number of treatment options available for hypertrophic scar removal, and these scars tend to be easier to treat than keloids.
-Speak to your doctor if a hypertrophic scar is causing you discomfort.
+There are several treatment options available for hypertrophic scar removal.
+These scars tend to be easier to treat than keloids.

-Surgery is not usually required, because hypertrophic scars tend to increase in size for the first three to six months before starting to regress.
+• Surgery: is not usually required, because hypertrophic scars tend to increase in size for the first three to six months before starting to regress.
 However, if the scar is causing excessive tension or impeding movement it can be excised.

 Related Products